-After the useful village of Caldicot, the route heads out on the stark Newport Levels.
+Caldicot (25mi) After the useful village of Caldicot, the route heads out on the stark Newport Levels.
 These are flat, quiet – and desperately windy if you catch them at the wrong time.
 The lanes run alongside drainage ditches from tiny village to village for ten miles before industrial Newport.
-(In the long term, Sustrans hopes to create a coastal route from Chepstow to Newport.)
+(In the next few years, Sustrans hopes to create a coastal route from Chepstow to Newport.)

 Those who know the city through the words of its favourite sons, comedy rap troupe Goldie Lookin’ Chain, might be surprised by the variety of its architecture.
 It’s also an important junction on the National Cycle Network, with the first of many routes up the Valleys leaving the Celtic Trail here.

 Getting out of Newport was once the low point on the Celtic Trail, with missing signage and an unattractive route.
 More recently, a new river bridge has diverted it away from busy city streets, while local Sustrans volunteers have been busy with stickers which guide you safely into the countryside.
 The city falls away surprisingly quickly, for an enjoyable (though hilly) canter on country lanes for six miles to Machen.